 Packaging

 3D print models inherently have associated metadata, such as license, description, links, keywords and so on.
 However, this metadata is rarely included in model downloads, and certainly not in a machine-readable structured format.
-This page proposes that Data Package be adopted as a standard packaging format for 3d print models, so that this metadata can be included along with the model files themselves.
+This page proposes that Data Package be adopted as a standard packaging format for 3d print models, so that this metadata can be included along with the model files themselves; we also define the Manyfold 3D Data Package Profile, a JSON schema extension, for application-specific metadata.

 Manyfold will follow this standard in our downloads and in upload parsing, and we invite other hosting sites to do the same.